openwisp/openwisp-config/docs/user/settings.rst

 backup is deleted.

-If the test fails, the backup is restored and the agent will log the failure via syslog (see Debugging_ for more information on auditing logs).
+If the test fails, the backup is restored and the agent will log the failure via syslog (see :doc:`debugging` for more information on auditing logs).

 Disable testing
 ~~~~~~~~~~~~~~~